inkVerb/Vubuntu-info/README.md

 - You do not need to write the "TM" ™ after our words like we do, we're just watching out for the sharks. :-)
 - You can support the project by purchasing an inkVerb™ namespace, which will point to the IP on whatever server you choose, including MX and TXT records (for OpenDKIM), or while the project is in Beta you need to choose your own DNS to manage the DNS records yourself.

-#### Vrk™ workstation
+#### Vrk™ Station
-The work station side of this project contains install scripts, links, and desktop backgrounds for humans computing at home and office.
+The local work station side of this project contains install scripts, links, and desktop backgrounds for humans computing at home and office.
+You don't need a Verber for your Vrk Station to control, *but you want one...*

 Vrk™ (pronounced 'verk' as in 'work') contains several scripts to perform jobs and settings that normally require a little more knowledge than the average user knows.
+While a Verber has "serf" bash scripts for its kingdom, a Vrk Station is less in the sky and calls them "surfers".

 It creates that extra "Work" folder everyone has a different name for, syncs "Documents" in your cloud across devices so you'll actually use it, lets you add your own wallpapers to the "official" selection list, and a lot more.

 ##### How to install:
 Clone the vrk repo to your home folder and run vrk/inst/setupvrk, like this:

-1. Install _ubuntu
+1. Install your Ubuntu distro
 2. Ctrl + Alt + T

 `sudo apt install git`